sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/03-basic-knowledge-solution.md

 console.log(30 < 20 || (10 + 5 < 15 && 10)); //false
 ```

 ### Question 6.
 Take a number and check if number is odd or not.
-If number is Odd then print Yes else print No
+If number is Odd then print Yes else print No.

 ```
 let num = 35;